By Bradley S. Dornish, Esq.

 Once you understand what entities can do, the next question is which are right for you?
 Corporations, Limited Liability Companies, Limited Partnerships and Trusts all have roles in businesses in general, including the business of real estate investing, but their roles are different.

 A corporation or limited liability company works as an entity for a single business in any field, and particularly in real estate to flip a series of properties and then shut down and form another, managing both claims exposure and tax issues.
 We prefer LLC’s for our clients over corporations, because both can be treated as S or C corporations for tax purposes, but the LLC has even more flexibility, being able to be taxed as a pure pass through or partnership as well, depending on who owns it.
 The LLC is also easier to maintain than a corporation, not requiring annual meetings and minutes to preserve its separate identity.
-There are potential tax issues looming for 20011 for single member LLCs structured as pure pass through entities, so make sure you consult your C.P.A., tax accountant or tax advisor as the dust settles in this area by the end of the year, or early in 2011, after the newly elected Congress convenes.
+There are potential tax issues since 2011 for single member LLCs structured as pure pass through entities, so make sure you consult your C.P.A., tax accountant or tax advisor.
+The biggest issue with single member LLCs appears to be for those which provide services.
+The IRS considers those entities subject to self-employment tax on their income, as though the entity did not exist.
+So if my law firm were a single member LLC electing pass through status, I’d pay the extra tax.
+But a single member LLC which elects S status may avoid that problem, and single member LLCs which own real estate or derive money from business other than providing personal services should not have to be concerned about this issue.
 An entity can elect corporate “S” status until March 15th for the current tax year, so make sure you know what is best for you, and get it done by then.

 An LLC or corporation can also make a great property management entity for your long term holdings.
 Although you have to be a real estate broker or an owner of real estate to manage it, I use LLCs as the general partner in each of my Limited Partnerships holding title to real estate.
 That way, the deeds to different groups of rental units are in different LPs, so my equity “eggs” are in different baskets.
 But, at the same time, all of my leases, management activities and liability exposure from management are centralized in a single LLC.
 Since it owns 1% of the Limited Partnerships which own the properties as general partner, the LLC manages as an owner without being a real estate broker.
 This does not work in Pennsylvania with two layers of LLCs, only with an LP as owner and an LLC as its general partner.